travelgateX/presenters-benchmark/README.md

 # Presenters

 This is a repository to compare different types of presenters in means of performance.
-We are measuring the serialization of Options to an HTTP Response Body, where Options are always the same mock.
-All implementations must return the same response.
+We are measuring the serialization of Options to an HTTP Response Body, where Options are always the same mock

 ## Implementations